 Television is a ubiquitous part of any child’s young life and helps them to see another window to the world they wouldn’t see otherwise.
 All of us have those shows from our past that we loved unconditionally as kids and still carry with us into adulthood nostalgia.
 On the flipside, we also all have those shows that made us feel funny, disturbed, and downright scared and you’d all be pleased to know that tradition of adults frightening children via the use of puppets and psychedelic imagery took place all over the world and is still going strong today.
 Strap in and I’ll take you on a ride through some of the creepiest and most bizarre television shows ever created for children, a ride you may never recover from.

-The best way to describe this show, believe it or not, is that it consists entirely of multi-colored uncircumcised penises with anime eyes, dancing and floating around in a hyperbaric nightmare dimension full of psychedelic rainbows and sparkles.
+The best way to describe this show, believe it or not, is that it consists entirely of multi-colored creatures with anime eyes, dancing and floating around in a hyperbaric nightmare dimension full of psychedelic rainbows and sparkles.
 Any child who doesn’t nervously back away from the television mouthing “…what the hell…” will no doubt suffer an epileptic seizure soon enough.
 The show does an admirable job of combining the drug fuelled cacophony of the 70s with inherently scary doll heads and warped alien bodies.
 There’s no story, no sets, no writing, and no voices save for an annoying child who screams “Boobah!” every few minutes and yet, it’s difficult to imagine anything that would cause children watching to question the purpose of their little worlds more.
 There is nothing creepier and more unsettling than the wanton destruction of one’s own sanity, let alone a child’s.

 9. Peppermint Park